-Maintain confidentiality.

-Positively reinforce any decisions that the survivor made.

-Keep in mind, your role is to support the survivor in their decisions and choices, even if the survivor does not make any.
-Do not engage in repeated sessions or meetings with the survivor, counseling or attempts to manage the survivor's case.
+- Maintain confidentiality. - Positively reinforce any decisions that the survivor/victim made. - Keep in mind, your role is to support the survivor/victim in their decisions and choices, even if the survivor/victim does not make any.
+Do not engage in repeated sessions or meetings with survivor/ victim nor attempt to manage the survivor/victim's case.